Skip to main content

 Average query runtime represents latency, which is measured in milliseconds ms. DBtune computes this using the calls and total_exec_time columns from the pg_stat_statements table.

-Throughput is defined as the number of transactions that the database completes successfully.
+Throughput is defined as the number of transactions that the database completes successfully per second.
 DBtune computes PostgreSQL's throughput from the xact_commit metric in the pg_stat_database statistics table.

 info